 Sitting idly in the lush garden, the sculpture is crafted out of ceramic and drabbed in dazzlingly white cloth cloaks to resemble the mythical creature of the shadows.
-It’s immersed in what looks like an ethereal glow and covered to reveal only a scary face, giving it a believable ghostly appearance.
-There are also the hammocks and the wind chimes strapped on the trees around the garden.
+It’s immersed in what looks like an ethereal glow, covered to reveal only a scary face, giving it a believable ghostly appearance.
+There are also the hammocks and wind chimes strapped to the trees around the garden.

 Together, the large sculpture brings to mind Phi Boon, a popular ghost in Thai folklore and literature.

-Also, hiding behind the mask of Phi Boon is Sakda Kaewbuadee, a Thai actor who has acted in various cinematic installations as an astronaut, and a monk, and a tiger.
-The public art was first exhibited at in Kassel, Germany.
+Hiding behind the mask of Phi Boon is Sakda Kaewbuadee1, a Thai actor who has acted in various cinematic installations as an astronaut, a monk, and a tiger.
+The sculpture was first exhibited in Kassel, Germany.

 The story behind the sculpture

-Contrary to the textbook definition of ghosts, Phi Boon isn’t a dead creature, but a living person who is believed to possess godly powers and ability to deliver the villagers from oppressive regimes and their pains.
+Contrary to the textbook definition of ghosts, Phi Boon isn’t a dead creature but a living person who is believed to possess godly powers and the ability to deliver the villagers from oppressive regimes and their pains.
 Besides being a symbol of hope, this ghost also entertains the villagers with otherworldly songs, poems, and texts.

 For over 260 years, Phi Boons have revolted against unjust regimes and governments – hence, what they call Phi Boon uprisings.
-Unfortunately, the last of Phi Boons and their believers were executed in the 1950s.
+Unfortunately, the last Phi Boons and their believers were executed in the 1950s.

 From the artist’s perspective, the sculpture is a reminiscence of what Thailand as a country has gone through in the past tumultuous decades – the revolt, the military coups, the war, and then the hope, the faith, and the fear that often engulfs the northeastern state.